Areas of professional growth

 I’m trained by the North Carolina Treatment Program to administer Trauma-Focused Cognitive Behavioral Therapy for child survivors of traumatic experiences.
 Although I no longer practice TF-CBT with children, trauma-informed therapy is the primary psychology that informs my work with clients.

-I’ve completed Level 1 and 2 of Internal Family Systems (IFS) Therapy training.
+I’ve completed Level 1, 2, and 3 of Internal Family Systems (IFS) Therapy training and in 2021 became a Certified IFS therapist.
 This is an approach designed to help individuals live from their true self and heal from past emotional and physical trauma.
 I specialize in the intersection of Christianity and IFS to offer faith-based counseling.

 Every 2 years I complete 40 hours of continuing education applicable to the field of psychology and counseling.
 It’s important for me to continue to improve my skills as a therapist, and I can honestly say I attend quality trainings that improve my counseling abilities.

 If you have questions, please feel free to ask me about my training, educational, and professional experiences!